Lowden breaks cycling's hour record

 Dowsett prepared to try to break the men's record in December last year before pulling out after contracting coronavirus.

-The current men's record holder is Belgian Victor Campenaerts of Qhubeka-Nexthash, who set an distance of 55.089km in 2019.
+The current men's record holder is Belgian Victor Campenaerts of Qhubeka-Nexthash, who set a distance of 55.089km in 2019.